 How Will Reconstructing I-94 Affect Historic Buildings and Properties?

 - No land would be acquired from any of the historic properties along I-94.
 About 0.20 acre of land would be required from the Soldier’s Home NHL near the Miller Park Way/National Avenue intersection as part of the off interstate improvements.
 This land is required in order to provide a right-turn lane to the VA Campus from National Avenue.
 Additionally no graves will be displaced from the Wood National Cemetery, Spring Hill Cemetery, Beth Hamedrosh Hagodel Cemetery or Calvary Cemetery.
-However, some of the alternatives under consideration could have an Adverse Effect (visual) on identified historic properties.

 - Federal Highway Administration and WisDOT in consultation with the Section 106 consulting parties have determined whether the planned I-94 East-West corridor project would have an Adverse Effect on those resources.
 These determinations are outlined in the